AFCLWorkflows/MontageFC/README.md

 ## Execution
 ### Requirements
-To configure the credentials, setup for the execution and more requirements see [xAFCL EE](https://github.com/sashkoristov/enactmentengine)
+To configure the credentials, the setup for the execution and more requirements see [xAFCL EE](https://github.com/sashkoristov/enactmentengine)

 ### Run the workflow
 * Adapt the input.JSON file with the created bucket name and region header name (example for [AWS](https://github.com/AFCLWorkflows/MontageFC/blob/main/input_montage_aws.json "Input JSON AWS") and [AWS](https://github.com/AFCLWorkflows/MontageFC/blob/main/input_montage_gcp.json "Input JSON GCP"))